 to surprise it in the act of change.

 Toowoomba is also the birthplace of Australian watercolourist J.J.
 Hilder (1881-1916) whose best collection of works can be viewed at the Art Gallery NSW.
-Tonight we enjoy a welcome dinner at a local restaurant.
-(Overnight Toowoomba) LD

 Cobb & Co. was established by American Freeman Cobb and his partners who arrived at the Victorian goldfields in 1853.
 The first service in Queensland operated between Brisbane and Toowoomba in 1866.
 The journey began in Brisbane with a coach to Ipswich, then train to Bigge’s camp (Grandchester), and finally another coach up the range to Toowoomba.
-This morning we visit the Cobb & Co.
+We will visit the Cobb & Co.
 Museum, home of the National Carriage Collection.
 Also on display are the two 1955 Royal Mail Cobb & Co. stamps which were inspired by Sir Lionel Lindsay’s etching (1925) that depicts the Thargomindah coach with its team of five skewbalds.

 William Robert Fossey ‘Bill’ Bolton MBE, was a transport businessman and philanthropist based in Toowoomba.
 He founded Redmans Transport in 1935 which was later renamed Cobb & Co.
 Redmans Transport in 1948.
 Throughout his life he collected twenty-eight horse and carriage vehicles which today form the nucleus of the Cobb & Co Museum.
 His interest in Australian pioneer heritage also led him to form a friendship with bush balladist Will H. Ogilvie and to build an important library of journals, prints, letters and maps.
 This collection includes records of voyages in the Pacific, the exploration and early history of Australia, Australian art, Australian literature (including letters by Henry Lawson), and Lionel Lindsay’s own papers.
 The release of the Cobb & Co. stamps in 1955 inspired Bolton to make contact with Sir Lionel Lindsay.
 Over a period of five years, and under the direction of NGV director, Sir Daryl Lindsay, Bolton collected over 400 artworks, the majority of which were by Lionel Lindsay.
 The collection also included works by other members of the Lindsay family, and by McCubbin, Streeton, Roberts and Bunny.
 We will tour the Lionel Lindsay Gallery and Library, Toowoomba Art Gallery which houses these great collections.